 Is it ever better to book a United flight with partner miles?

 Yes, sometimes.
 Another Star Alliance program, like Air Canada Aeroplan or Avianca LifeMiles, might have a more favorable award chart and charge fewer miles for the exact same seat on a United-operated flight.
-It is always a good idea to compare redemption rates.
+However, with the new 10-15% cardmember discount on United awards, the gap has narrowed for cardholders.
+It’s always worth comparing.